Winnie Ruth Judd: In popular culture

 In 1934 radio producer-director William Robson created a dramatic rendering of the crime for an episode of Calling all Cars entitled the Ruth Judd Case, which was introduced by then LAPD chief James E. Davis.
-The 32 minute program aired on the Don Lee network on September 9th and was sponsored by the Rio Grande oil company.
-Tobe Hooper and Kim Henkel – director and writer of The Texas Chainsaw Massacre, respectively – wrote a fictionalized account of the Judd story in 1975 in a screenplay titled Bleeding Hearts.
+The 32 minute program aired on the Don Lee network on September 9 and was sponsored by the Rio Grande oil company.
+Tobe Hooper and Kim Henkel – director and writer of The Texas Chain Saw Massacre, respectively – wrote a fictionalized account of the Judd story in 1975 in a screenplay titled Bleeding Hearts.
 The project, however, never came to fruition.
 In 2007, a feature-length film about the case, entitled Murderess: The Winnie Ruth Judd Story, was released.
 It was written and directed by Los Angeles filmmaker Scott Coblio, and featured an all-marionette cast.
 Since its debut, the film has played annually at Phoenix's Trunk Space theater on October 16, the date of the original crime.
 While there are a number of fictitious films and books in existence which model themselves loosely upon the Judd's story, to date, Murderess remains the only feature-length film to tell it in a non-fiction framework.